USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/nextflow.md

 #### What to expect
-The same outputs as the full pipeline (QC reports, trimmed reads, and one combined `samples_read_len_dist.tsv`), but the main script is much shorter and each process lives in its own reusable module file.
+Our new script will generate the same outputs as our previous full pipeline (QC reports, trimmed reads, and one combined `samples_read_len_dist.tsv`), but the main script is much shorter and each process lives in its own reusable module file.

 #### Your turn
 You don't always need a whole new file to reuse a process.
 Import the same module under a second name with an **alias**: